didreamerssystem/SystemPride/docs/content/staff/permissions.md

 ## Troubleshooting

 ### Permission checker command
-To quickly check if PluralKit is missing channel permissions, you can use the `pk;permcheck` command in the server in question.
+To quickly check if SystemPride is missing channel permissions, you can use the `sp;permcheck` command in the server in question.
 It'll return a list of channels on the server with missing permissions.
-This may include channels you don't want PluralKit to have access to for one reason or another (eg. admin channels).
+This may include channels you don't want SystemPride to have access to for one reason or another (eg. admin channels).

 If you want to check permissions in DMs, you'll need to add a server ID, and run the command with that.
 For example:

-    pk;permcheck 466707357099884544
+    sp;permcheck 466707357099884544

 You can find this ID [by enabling Developer Mode and right-clicking (or long-pressing) on the server icon](https://discordia.me/developer-mode).